-The conclusion of their research shows how important the first impression is and how fast you need to be in creating a good one!
+The conclusion of their research shows how important the first impression is and how fast you need to be at creating a good one!
 To get you to the top of the pile, Open Colleges has gathered the best expert tips and techniques to stand out with your resume and make a great first impression.

-To do this you need to first understand how to persuade a recruiter in a very short period of time, giving special consideration to these three areas of your resume:
+To do this, you need to first understand how to persuade a recruiter in a very short period of time, giving special consideration to these three areas of your resume:

 Polish up on specific areas to catch attention

 After six seconds of scanning your resume, recruiters have already noted everything from your name to your education to your current title and company to your previous title and company.
 Make sure you use the correct words on your current and previous titles, both on your resume and on your LinkedIn profile.

 Karen Southall Watts, career coach and business consultant, recommends reading the resume from the recruiter’s point of view and to highlight “what makes you a great match for the advertised job.”

 “If you have a brand new degree from a prestigious university, then push education up higher on the page,” she suggests.
 “For job seekers fresh out of school, the education and skills summary are the key sections of your resume.
 But, if you have a previous position that makes you a great match for an advertised job, there’s no rule that says you can’t highlight your work history and put education further down the page,” she adds.

 Understand the company culture and use their language

 The sooner you show that you understand the company’s culture, the better.
 Fitting in with the company’s values and philosophy is becoming increasingly important.
 To do so, you need to use industry related keywords, and show your interest and attitude towards the company and team you would be joining.